Food As The New Faith And The New Weight Watchers Campaign

 Let the overindulging begin!
 How many pounds have you already gained from your lost weekend of the ridiculously overloaded Thanksgiving meal and all the leftovers?
 Do you like cold stuffing for breakfast as much as I do?

 Our annual Season of Excess is now in full swing.
 Say what you may about out-of-control commercialism of the holidays, but you’ve got to love the food.
 I make a reasonable effort to eat healthy on a consistent basis, but all bets are off this time of year.
-One weekend of depravity wouldn’t normally be an issue for my waistline, but in this case it’s just the beginning of an over month-long descent into dietary depravity.
+One bad weekend wouldn’t normally be an issue for my waistline, but in this case it’s just the beginning of an over month-long descent into dietary depravity.
 Temptations are everywhere over the holidays – cookies, candy, cake, giant canisters of flavored popcorn, whisky, wine, long lunches and rich dinners.

 Waking up on January 2 with a five to ten pound “hangover” is so unpleasant and so predictable that it could almost drive me to veganism.